What is metastatic breast cancer?

-To begin the membership process, please follow this link to the Expression of Interest form.
+To begin the membership process, please follow this link to the Membership Application forms.

-Once my Expression of Interest form has been submitted, when can I expect to hear back from the Alliance regarding its status?
+Once my Membership Application form has been submitted, when can I expect to hear back from the Alliance regarding its status?

 The Executive Group meets every six weeks.
-Unless additional information is required, you should expect to hear from us regarding a decision within two to three months of your submission.
+Unless additional information is required, you should expect to hear from us regarding a decision within two months of your submission.

 What does it cost to become a member of the Alliance?